How much data does Google Maps use?

 Average Google Maps data usage per hour

 How much cellular data Google Maps uses depends on how you're using it.
-On average, it can use around 5 to 40 MB per hour if you’re driving somewhere.
+On average, it can use around 5 to 40 MB per hour if you’re driving somewhere (you can reset statistics before your trip to get accurate results).
 If you're using the app’s satellite view or frequently zooming in to search for a new location, data usage can rise significantly because Google Maps needs to download a lot of extra information.

 Factors that influence Google Maps data usage